Keith O'Conner Murphy: Music career

 The record later became a valuable record to collectors, priced up to $1,000 in record books.
 Again, as in the case of Stacy Records, King decided to release it with Murphy headlining as "Keith Murphy and The Daze".
 In England Polydor Records released the recordings (Polydor 56542) with a slightly longer end on "Slightly Reminiscent of Her" and designated the "A" side as "Dirty Ol' Sam".

 The band was together from about 1965 through 1968.
 The Vietnam War was heating up and Murphy enrolled in the local Marion College, now called Indiana Wesleyan University.
 He later received an MBA from Indiana University.
 In later years (1999) he wrote and recorded the theme song for a television series Outdoor USA.
 In 2008 he wrote the song "Tiddlywink" featured on the Rock in Threes! album by the noted German rockabilly group Black Raven.
 At least three of Murphy's recordings have been re-released on US and European compilation albums.
 In June 2012 he recorded and released a CD and digital album, The Class of 1962, as "Keith O'Conner Murphy", for his Oak Hill High School 50th class reunion.
 The album included a new song by the same name, which he wrote and sang, and which was reviewed by the Recording Academy for a Grammy nomination in 2013 in the Americana category.
 The album also included his original 1960s songs.
 In June 2017, Keith recorded "Tiddlywink", the song he had written for Germany's Black Raven and replaced their version with his own in a reissued "The Class of 1962".
 It was reviewed by the Recording Academy for a Grammy nomination in 2018 in the Best Rock Performance category.
-In April 2018 Black Raven of Germany, again featured one of Keith's songs from the 60's "Karate!" on their album in CD, Vinyl, and even Cassette tape, titled Rockbox Revival.
+In April 2018, Black Raven again featured one of Keith's songs from the 60's "Karate!" on their album in CD, Vinyl, and even Cassette tape, titled Rockbox Revival.
 Black Raven was Kris Kristofferson's band for his European tour, and along with Keith, provided one of the few non-band songs on the album.